jegonzal/PowerGraph/README.md

     ./configure

-In the graphlabapi directory, will create two sub-directories, release/ and debug/ . cd into either of these directories and running make will build the release or the debug versions respectively.
+In the graphlab directory, will create two sub-directories, release/ and debug/ . cd into either of these directories and running make will build the release or the debug versions respectively.
 Note that this will compile all of GraphLab, including all toolkits.
 Since some toolkits require additional